 If possible, designate a room or area as a private place for guests that may need to temporarily escape noise and crowds.
 This is most helpful for those who have sensory issues and who sometimes feel uncomfortable at public events.
 Some children and adults with disabilities, such as Autism or sensory disorders, may be overstimulated and become overwhelmed.
 This may result in them experiencing anxiety or having melt downs in social settings.

 Making a place exclusively for them to have some alone time gives them the opportunity to escape the overstimulating situation and the space and time they need to regulate, self-soothe and calm their bodies and mind.
 You can ask family members or the individual if it's okay to check on them and offer to bring them something to drink or eat.
 Let them know that when they’re ready, they can rejoin the group and the festivities.

 Make every effort to include your guest with disabilities in your planned activities.
 Modify the games rules so they’re included too.
 If your guest is a child, ask his or her parents about how you could make it easiest for them to participate.
 If your guest is an adult, depending on their ability, try to assign someone as their buddy during game time (parents will usually play the role of the buddy and help their child with following the game).
+I prefer to presume competence and give the person the opportunity to try and participate, but I would always make it their choice.
 You may learn that some children or adults would prefer not to participate in a certain activity or any of them.
 Try to be understanding, and don’t push them to participate, trying new things may take time, please be patient.